By-election for Nocton Parish Council

 Close of nominations

-The Returning Officer is required to publish a Statement of Persons Nominated no later than the date to be decided (this will be added to the downloads tab when available).
+The Returning Officer is required to publish a Statement of Persons Nominated after the close of nominations and by no later than 4pm on Monday 22 November 2021 (this will be added to the downloads tab when available).
 If no nominations are received an Uncontested Election Notice will instead be published on this page.

 Please Note: The candidates for the election will not be known until this time.
 We do not have any details or information about any candidates standing for this election.
 It is the responsibility of candidates to provide and circulate their own election material as part of their election campaign.